mirfanmcs/AI-Samples/README.md

 ### 👤 Detect and Analyze Faces
 A sample application that uses Azure AI Foundry Face Service to detect and analyze faces in images.
 It provides information about dedected faces.

+### 🏷️ Classify Images
+A sample application that uses Azure AI Foundry Custom Vision Service to classify images into predefined categories.
+It provides insights into the content of images based on trained models.

 ## Quick Start